Sexual Health Services

 - Emergency contraception does not prevent sexually transmitted infections

-- After taking Plan B, your period is most likely to occur at the normal time, but maybe early.
+- After taking emergency contraception, your period is most likely to occur at the normal time, but maybe early.
 If you do not have a normal period within 3 weeks a pregnancy test is recommended